P1ncushionGh0sty/CometDrg0n/README.md

 > Singlet, not in a system, feel free to educate me on systems if needed bc I'm kinda dumb.

 > Please don't copy my skins or randomly come up to sit w/ or boop me, it's kinda fuckin annoying.

+> My besties are Kat, Micheal and Willow, if i'm sitting in a group/line w/ 3 other ppl it's more than likely them.
 ```
 ```
 Current fandoms/interests: